klaviyo/klaviyo-android-sdk/README.md

 ### Tracking Events

 The SDK also provides tools for tracking analytics events to the Klaviyo API.
-A list of previously defined event names is provided in `EventType`, or use `EventType.CUSTOM("name")` to for custom name.
+A list of common Klaviyo-defined event names is provided in `EventType`, or you can use `EventType.CUSTOM("name")`for custom event names.
 Additional event properties can be specified as part of `EventModel`

 ```kotlin
 val event = Event(EventType.VIEWED_PRODUCT)